 Some 45 minutes later, in an eerie fog mixed with drizzle, we pulled into the complex of Tongjing Hot Springs, and I found my way to the front desk of the hotel.
 At first glance, there appeared to be no one around, but then I noticed two young ladies fast asleep on a tiny cot behind the counter.
 I felt terrible having to wake them to get into my room, but they were very accommodating albeit sleepy.
 I was anxious for the light of day to see where the heck I was!

 A Visit to Chongqing, China

 A reception /wellness center offers a variety of beauty and massage services, along with a café and tea house.
 Behind the reception are sizable changing rooms that lead out to 48 hot springs pools.
-It’s fascinating to wander among the various pools, all of which are integrated into a beautifully landscaped
+It’s fascinating to wander among the various pool.
+All of which are integrated into a beautifully landscaped

 setting of shrubs, trees, and flowers, providing plenty of privacy for those soaking.
 You can choose from four categories of pools – health, cultural, mediation and amusement.
 The amusement pool attracts families, with a sizable wave pool and water slide components.
 There is signage at each pool (in English) detailing the benefits and nature of the water, so you can choose what fits your mood.

 From there, a dip in one of the pools was in order.
 I opted for the large indoor pool which had chaise lounges in the water for one’s enjoyment.
 The soak was a fitting conclusion to my day at the spa.
-Tongjing is expanding beyond wellness to offer up various forms or recreation, including bungee jumping and rentals of kayaks and standup paddleboards for use on the adjacent Wentang River.
+Tongjing is expanding beyond wellness to offer up various forms of recreation, including bungee jumping, rentals of kayaks, and standup paddleboards for use on the adjacent Wentang River.